TimeSAE: Causal Sparse Decoding for Faithful Explanations of Black-Box Time Series Models: Related Work

 \myparagraph{Concepts-based XAI and Sparse Autoencoders.} Concept-based Interpretable Networks (CoINs) encompasses models using human-interpretable concepts for prediction \citep{parekh2025restyling} for white box models.
 Existing work in vision specifies concepts using either human supervision to select and provide their concept labels \citep{koh2020concept} or extracting them automatically with large language models \citep{oikarinen2023label}.
-Other works exploit unsupervised methods to automatically discover concepts~\citep{alvarez2018towards, sarkar2022framework} in by-design approaches and some of them~\citep{parekh2021framework} leverage sparsity and diversity constraints directly on the concept activations, which is close to the approach adopted in this paper.
+Other works exploit unsupervised methods to automatically discover concepts~\citep{alvarez2018towards, sarkar2022framework,oublal2023temporal, oublal2024disentangling} in by-design approaches and some of them~\citep{parekh2021framework} leverage sparsity and diversity constraints directly on the concept activations, which is close to the approach adopted in this paper.
+Mechanistic interpretability leverages SAEs to recover interpretable latent features from neural activations \citep{templeton2026scaling}.
+Complementarily, we use sparse concepts to produce faithful, causal, and compositional explanations.
 Unlike existing unsupervised concept learning methods, which only emphasize properties such as \textit{faithfulness}, we also focus on \emph{causality} and \textit{compositionality} of concepts, i.e. concepts being presents simultaneously and composed to form complex patterns, including in time series.
-Following \citet{mikolov2013distributed} on compositional word vectors, researchers have increasingly investigated how deep learning models exhibit compositional behavior \citep{Brady2023ProvablyLO, wiedemer2024provable}. \myparagraph{Counterfactual Explanations.} Counterfactual explanations can be generated with various guidances \citep{ye2009time, bahri2024discord, li2024reliable, tonekaboni2020went, li2023cels, wang2023counterfactual}.
-However, distributional shift remains a critical issue.
-To address this, \citet{liu2024explaining, jang2025timing} generates in-domain perturbations with contrastive learning. \citet{liu2024timexplus} propose an information bottleneck-based objective function to ensure model faithfulness while avoiding distributional shifts. \rebuttal{More recently, StartGrad \citep{uendesstart} uses an information-theoretic framework to balance masking-induced degradation with representation complexity, and ORTE~\citep{yueoptimal} applies optimal information retention for the masked time-series explanations.} We address this by generating samples from learned concepts aligning with the original data distribution.
+Following \citet{mikolov2013distributed} on compositional word vectors, researchers have increasingly investigated how deep learning models exhibit compositional behavior \citep{Brady2023ProvablyLO, wiedemer2024provable}.